Eucile/capstone-draft/README.md

 * Master blog list limited to so many characters, with the full post visible on click.
 * Rich text editor feature that preserves whitespace and text formatting for bloggers.

-## NOTE: The pushed content "postlist" portion of this project works and is currently informed by a firebase database but the api key is needed to run it.
+## NOTE: Clicking the "home" link routes you to the "postlist" portion of this project which works and is currently informed by a firebase database, but the api key is needed to run it.
 Ultimately I will deploy it to firebase publicly, in the meantime, feel free to ask me for my config file and credentials or to make your own.

 ### What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.

 * React/jsx
 * JavaScript
-* Redux
+* Firebase data and auth
-* Firebase
+* possibly draft.js or another framework to allow rich text editing

 ### If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific.